informXR/iXRLibForUnity/README.md

 To get started with the informXR SDK, you'll need to configure your application with the necessary authentication details.

 1. On the top menu choose `informXR > Configuration`.
 2. Enter the Application ID, Organization ID, and Authorization Secret.
-These can be retrieved from the [informXR Web Application](https://app.informxr.io/).
+These can be retrieved from the [informXR Web Application](https://app.informxr.io/) which requires a **free account** to continue.
      * Organization ID and Authorization Secret: Available under `Settings > Organization Codes`.
      * Application ID: Available in the Web Dashboard under your application settings.
      * Follow the visual guides below for clarity.

-# Organization ID and Authorization Secret Location - Web App
+### Organization ID and Authorization Secret Location - Web App
 ![Visual Tutorial to get to Settings](https://github.com/informXR/iXRLibUnitySDK/blob/main/READMEFiles/GotoSettings.png?raw=true "Go to Settings")
 ![Visual Tutorial to get to Organization Codes](https://github.com/informXR/iXRLibUnitySDK/blob/main/READMEFiles/goToOrganizationCodes.png?raw=true "Go to Organization Codes")

-# Application ID Location - Web App
+### Application ID Location - Web App

 This tutorial will include the full steps to publishing your application with informXR and obtaining your Application ID.